Buying a leasehold property can often be complex, with each lease having its own unique variations or circumstances.

-The most important part of your purchase of a leasehold property will be the lease itself, which shows all of the obligations for your specific purchase; be they financial, parking, maintenance, rights of way and so on.
+The most important part of buying a leasehold property will be the lease itself, which shows all of the obligations for your specific purchase; be they financial, parking, maintenance, rights of way and so on.
 We will report back to you on all of the details within the lease so that you can understand and consider any relevant points.
 A common issue we come across is for leases with less than 80 years remaining – this may sound like a long time but in actual fact it may be necessary for either you or the seller to extend this lease before anything can progress.
-(For clarity, the freeholder would be the person or company that owns the entire building, and the leaseholder is the person who owns one of the flats or apartments within it).
+For clarity, the freeholder would be the person or company that owns the entire building, and the leaseholder is the person who owns one of the flats or apartments within it – find out more about leasehold and freehold conveyancing.

 During the process of drawing up your lease report, we will, as standard, check all elements of the lease and inform you if anything is defective.
 We should be able to correct these defects for you as part of your purchase, usually with a Deed of Variation or, if this is not possible, we will try to offer some protection through a relevant indemnity insurance policy.
 We will always keep you informed and guide you on the best action we would recommend to remedy any defects.